Acer Inc.: Sponsorships

+Awards

+In October 2024, Acer Poland received the Kotler Awards Poland in the Small Company category (up to 50 employees) and in the Consumer Brand category; the awards were announced during the European Forum for New Ideas (EFNI) in Sopot.

 Controversy

 During the 2022 Russian invasion of Ukraine, Acer refused to join the international community and withdraw from the Russian market.
 Research from Yale University from 28 March 2022, identifying how companies were reacting to Russia's aggression, identified Acer in the worst category "Digging in", meaning Defying Demands for Exit: companies defying demands for exit/reduction of activities.
 Acer subsequently reversed its decision and suspended business in Russia.
 Despite stating that it would suspend business in Russia, a Reuters investigation of customs data found that Acer supplied at least $70.4 million worth of computer hardware to Russia between 8 April 2022 and 31 March 2023 through Acer's wholly owned Swiss-registered subsidiary.
 Since the shipments occurred outside Taiwan, they did not violate Taiwanese sanctions against Russia.